openSUSE/news-o-o/_posts/2010-08-28-opensuse-weekly-news-issue-138-is-out.markdown

 ####  [Wolfgang Rosenauer: Call for testing: Firefox 4.0b4 on KDE (and in general)](http://www.rosenauer.org/blog/2010/08/23/call-for-testing-firefox-4-0b4-on-kde-and-in-general/)

 "If you are brave enough feel free to update to Firefox 4.0b4 from the mozilla:beta repository.
 It will not install in parallel to previous versions but will replace your existing Firefox package.
 As always you want to backup your profile before so you can go back to your previous version without problems.
 The latest package contains the KDE integration patches we had in FF3.x which are pretty much untested.
-So if you run KDE and want to give it a try please report issues you find in Novellâ€™s Bugzilla."
+So if you run KDE and want to give it a try please report issues you find in Novell’s Bugzilla."

 ####  [Holger Hetterich: SMBTA documentation improving](http://holger123.wordpress.com/2010/08/24/smbta-documentation-improving/)

-"While we are working on getting a first release of smbtad and smbtatools out of the door, weâ€™ve just released the â€œSMB Traffic Analyzer Guideâ€œ.
+"While we are working on getting a first release of smbtad and smbtatools out of the door, we’ve just released the “SMB Traffic Analyzer Guide“.
 This is the very first version.
 The goal of the guide is to have a complete documentation of all components of SMB Traffic Analyzer.
-We know this initial version has itâ€™s problems, but we will continue to improve the SMBTA guide by time.
+We know this initial version has it’s problems, but we will continue to improve the SMBTA guide by time.
 So before you complain, sit back, rest, and think about this is work in progress."

 ####  [LenZ Grimmer: OpenSQL Camp Europe and FrOSCon: A summary](http://www.lenzg.net/archives/309-OpenSQL-Camp-Europe-and-FrOSCon-A-summary.html)